 Will there be a refund if I cancel my trip?

 If you have to cancel your trip, let us know as soon as possible.
-There will be a refund if you cancel early enough:
+We are flexible and you will be refunded if you cancel early enough:

 Any insider tips for off piste pros?